express-in-code-game/excode-design/docs/design.md

 - minus: need another container (not really a minus)
 - plus: networking is literally decoupled from app via http
 - plus: can connect to existing ipfs node (e.g. user already runs ipfs-desktop)

+## tournaments

+- create an event (match, tournament)
+- create tennis/starcraft -like tour - series of tournaments, points with a finale